damianopetrungaro/clean-architecture/README.md

 #### How can i isolate it?

-Using some DDD concepts, you can totally (or quasi) isolate your domain code from the Application layer (Laravel for example) and from the Infrastructure layer (Postgresql or Mysql for example).
+Using some DDD concepts, you can totally (or almost) isolate your domain code from the Application layer (Laravel for example) and from the Infrastructure layer (Postgresql or Mysql for example).

 So the Domain of my application is not relegated to a particular framework/package/database, and can be "easily" switched.